 Property and Equipment - Property and equipment are recorded at cost.
 Expenditures that substantially increase the useful lives of the property and equipment are capitalized, whereas costs incurred to maintain the appearance and functionality of such assets are charged to repair and maintenance expense.
 Interest and rent costs incurred during construction are capitalized and depreciated based on the estimated useful life of the underlying asset.
 Interest costs capitalized during the construction of facilities in the thirteen weeks and the twenty-six weeks ended July 31,2005 and August 1, 2004 were \$78, \$189, \$93 and \$262, respectively.
-Rent costs capitalized during the construction of facilities in the thirteen weeks and the twenty-six weeks and the twenty-six weeks ended July 31, 2005 and August 1, 2004 were \$239, \$125, \$299 and \$135, respectively.
+Rent costs capitalized during the construction of facilities in the thirteen weeks and the twenty-six weeks ended July 31, 2005 and August 1, 2004 were \$239, \$125, \$299 and \$135, respectively.
 Property and equipment, excluding most games, are depreciated using the straight-line method over the estimated useful life of the assets.
-Games are generally depreciated on the 150 percent declining-balance method over the estimated useful life of the assets.
-Games are generally depreciated or the 150 percent declining-balance method over the estimated useful life of the assets.
-Games are generally depreciated on the 150 percent declining-balance method over the estimated useful life of the assets.
-Games are generally depreciated on the projected future undiscounted net cash flows associated with these assets to their respective carrying amounts.
+Games are generally depreciated on the 150 percent declining-balance method over the estimated useful life of the estimated useful life of or property and equipment facts or circumstances exist that indicate the carrying values of our property and equipment are impaired.
+We assess the recoverability of our property and equipment by comparing the projected future undiscounted net cash flows associated with these assets to their respective carrying amounts.
 Impairment, if any, is based on the excess of the carrying amount over the estimated fair market value of the assets.